epfahl/inaworld/README.md

 ```
 git clone https://github.com/epfahl/inaworld
 ```
-and use from within the cloned directory, or pip install directly from github,
+and use it from within the cloned directory, or pip install directly from github,
 ```
 pip install git+https://github.com/epfahl/inaworld
 ```
-The latter should handle the dependencies via `setup.py`, but be aware that I have not yet tested this in a virtualenv.
+The latter should handle the dependencies via `setup.py`, but be aware that this has not yet been tested in a virtualenv.

 ## Basic Usage